laterNaT/chat-app/README.md

 This project is all about exploring and learning.
 I'm diving deep into the world of full stack development and brushing up my skills.
 The idea of real-time communication with websockets sounded interesting, so I thought, why not give it a shot?

-Remember, this is more of a learning project for me.

 🚧🚧🚧 Under construction 🚧🚧🚧

 # ChatApp